kparc/kcc/README.md

 ### gladly beyond

 We have covered a lot of ground, good time to put things into perspective.
-Below is a complete map of k operators, and those marked with bullets you have already seen and used at least once:
+Below is a complete map of 𝒌 operators, and those marked with bullets you have already seen and used at least once:

 ```
    x+y         +x